PicsArt/cppbind/docs/index.rst

 Introduction
 ------------

 IEGEN is a C++ bindings generation tool.
-For supported languages please refer to :ref:`features:Supported Languages`.
+For supported languages please refer to :ref:`supported-languages-label`.
 The tool can be easily extended for other languages as well.
 Also, it can be customized to have generated bindings better feet to your needs.

 .. toctree::
    :maxdepth: 1